esbenp/bruno/README.md

 Property | Value type | Description
 -------- | ---------- | -----------
-key | string | The property of the model to filter by value | mixed | The value to search for operator | string | The filter operator to use (see different types below) not | boolean | Negate the filter
+key | string | The property of the model to filter by (can also be custom filter) value | mixed | The value to search for operator | string | The filter operator to use (see different types below) not | boolean | Negate the filter